 Each round is joined at the end with a slip stitch into the top chain three of the previous row.

 Double crochet stitches are the stitches on the sides.
-You will double crochet in each stitch across the sides.
+Rather than work double crochet clusters as you would in a traditional crochet granny, you will double crochet in each stitch across the sides.
 The number of double crochet stitches on each side will grow by 4 each side for the round or 16 total each round.

 Crochet Pattern Directions